-Becoming a patient in Wisconsin
+Becoming a Patient in Wisconsin

 In 2014, Wisconsin passed AB 726, which creates a legal right for patients with seizure disorders to possess and use CBD-rich medicines if they have a written recommendation.
 The law allows medical practitioners to dispense CBD but provides no clear guidance on how they may obtain it, nor does the law address production or distribution.
 The law only removes criminal penalties for CBD and does not authorize the possession or use of THC in any quantity.
 Nearly all CBD-rich products have at least some amount of THC, making the production of qualifying medicine practically impossible.

-The law allows physicians and pharmacies to dispense CBD that is free of THC, but does not provide guidance on how physicians or pharmacies would obtain the substance, except that the controlled substances board of the state shall assist physicians in aquiring CBD through investigation new drug programs.
+The law allows physicians and pharmacies to dispense CBD that is free of THC, but does not provide guidance on how physicians or pharmacies would obtain the substance, except that the controlled substances board of the state shall assist physicians in acquiring CBD through investigation new drug programs.

 The only eligible condition in Wisconsin is seizure disorders.

 There is no application process to become a patient under AB 726.
 A physician's written recommendation is all that necessary for a patient to be legally allowed to possess and administer CBD products under AB 726; however, there is not clear way for patients to obtain such products.

 Any doctor treating a patient for seizure disorders can recommend to a patient.
 There is no requirement on the nature of the patient-physician relationship.